Zorislav-Shoyat/CAL-Cray-Assembly-Language-Translator/README.md

 (with '... -l tst.lst...') and compare the results of translation with the results in comments.

-In the Cray.docs subdirectory on http://grgur.irb.hr/Cray-E2LP/DSD_23_Cray-1_on_E2LP.pdf0.pdf the CAL description from Cray Research can be found.
-The documents are from bitsavers.org.
-Beware,presently the Vitlersoft CAL does not support macro-instructions and other advanced Cray Assembly Language features described in these documents.
+The CAL Assembly language description from Cray Research can be found at https://bitsavers.org/pdf/cray/CAL/SR-0085_Symbolic_Machine_Instructions_Jan86.pdf.
+Beware, presently the Vitlersoft CAL does not support macro-instructions and other advanced Cray Assembly Language features described in these documents.

+General Cray-XMP documentation can be found at https://bitsavers.org/pdf/cray/CRAY_X-MP/

 There is also a subdirectory Examples.
 There are several examples of vector operations on vectors of integers, reals, complex numbers and quaternions, like